Jump to content

 Prerequisites

-Before you begin with configuration, there are some things that check:
+Before you begin with configuration, there are some things to check:

-• Make sure that the server and client machines are able to ping each other.
+• Make sure that the server and client machines can ping each other.

-• You may need technical help by your IT and Network administrators during this setup.
+• You may need technical help from your IT and network administrators during this setup.
 Make sure that they are available to assist you should they be required.

 Local System Configuration